 This website carries information about forthcoming meetings including the opening program and the music for the playing session.
 In addition, there is a review of the preceding meeting as well as other information of interest to recorder players.

 There are no special musical requirements for joining the SRS.
 The level of skill necessary to play the music varies from meeting to meeting, and participants are free to play as much or as little as they care to.
-Beginning classes are now available through the SRS.
-(Details are on this website.)
-For those wishing private instruction in recorder playing, an additional list of available teachers is provided on this website by clicking here.
+You can visit a meeting for a suggested donation of $5.00.

 Membership Dues are $40 for the year (September through August).
 We keep our dues low to be as inclusive as possible.
 Dues revenue only pays for half of our operating expenses.
 The membership form includes an opportunity for you to assist us as we provide a multifaceted program each year.
 SRS members have a history of generosity, and we appreciate your additional donations!
 Please download the Dues form and either mail in the form or bring it to the October meeting: